Table Of Contents

 Ad Positioning

-Analyzing the ad positioning of competitors can offer insights into how much they are likely to spend.
+Analyzing competitors’ ad positioning can offer insights into how much they are likely to spend.
 This can guide your budget allocation for specific keywords or ad placements.

 Quality of Competitor Ads